-DUI SENTENCE ENHANCEMENTS IN CLEMSON
+DUI AND DUAC SENTENCE ENHANCEMENTS IN CLEMSON

 In South Carolina you can be convicted of driving under the influence (DUI) if you are under the influence of alcohol or drugs to the extent that your ability to drive a vehicle is significantly impaired.
 It makes no difference whether your blood alcohol content is less than 0.08 percent.
 In fact, South Carolina has a separate offense of driving with an unlawful alcohol concentration (DUAC), where your alcohol concentration does matter.
 It is a crime to drive a vehicle if your blood alcohol concentration is 0.08 percent or greater.

 Regardless of whether you are convicted of DUAC or DUI, the sentencing penalties are generally the same.
 For a first time DUAC or DUI, depending on your impairment and/or blood alcohol concentration, you can be subject to fines ranging from $400 and $1000, jail time ranging from 48 hours to ninety days, and license suspension for at least six months.
 However, these sentencing ranges do not take into account circumstances that may enhance your sentence.

 Sentence enhancements are generally facts and circumstances that allow a sentencing judge to enhance, or increase, the sentence that ordinarily applies to your crime.
 Some of the factors or circumstances that can increase your sentence include the following:

 Your blood alcohol concentration – if your BAC is greater than 0.10 percent, or greater than 0.16 percent, you may be subject to increased penalties;

 Whether you were involved in an accident;

 If you were in an accident, whether someone suffered serious injuries or death;